crukci-bioinformatics/clarityclient2/src/site/markdown/caching.md

 making 20 calls for 500 artifacts (500 per call is the optimum number given by Illumina, though testing has shown this can vary between installations).

-As of release 2.22, the client library will batch bulk operations with large numbers of objects into one or more calls to the relevant API end point transparently to the user.
+The client library will batch bulk operations with large numbers of objects into one or more calls to the relevant API end point transparently to the user.
 So we can request our 10,000 artifacts in one call to the client and let that fetch them in the most efficient manner.